 Conservation II: This land use designation includes all jurisdictional wetlands under two acres in size.
 This category of land use is not an overlay district and is shown generally on the Future Land Use Map.
 Land uses allowed in this category include passive recreation uses, residential and agriculture uses that use BMPs and have received all required regional and state permits.
 Setback distances for development shall only be shall be no less than 25 feet to the wetland boundary as required by the SJRWMD and other state/federal agencies as appropriate.
 Density shall be one unit per five acres or less.
 The only fill allowed in this type of wetland shall be the minimum necessary to allow for the construction of the proposed dwelling(s) clustered at the density allowed and for transportation access.
-The clearing of native vegetation shall not be allowed to maintain transportation access.
+The clearing of native vegetation shall not be allowed except for that which is required to construct the dwelling and accessory structures and to maintain transportation access.